Ken Klippenstein: Career

 Klippenstein's journalism career began in Madison, Wisconsin.
 By 2018, he was working with The Young Turks.
 In 2020, Klippenstein joined The Nation as their D.C. correspondent.
 On April 30, 2024, Klippenstein announced in his newsletter that he was resigning from The Intercept and would primarily work on his own.

-On September 26, 2024, Klippenstein shared a dossier on vice-presidential candidate JD Vance, reportedly hacked from the Trump campaign and subsequently leaked by Iran, in his newsletter and linked to it from his X (formerly Twitter) account.
+On September 26, 2024, Klippenstein shared a dossier on vice-presidential candidate JD Vance, reportedly hacked from the Trump campaign and allegedly leaked by Iran, in his newsletter and linked to it from his X account.
+The dossier was prepared by the Trump campaign to vet Vance.
+Klippenstein said other media also had access to the dossier but were afraid to publish it because Iran may have been responsible for the hack.
+He said he was "not a believer of the news media as an arm of the government, doing its work combatting foreign influence".
 Klippenstein's Twitter account was then suspended, and he reported that the FBI visited him with "no subpoena, no search warrant, no prior announcement, no claim of illegality".

 On December 10, 2024, Klippenstein published an alleged manifesto by Luigi Mangione, the suspect in the killing of United Healthcare CEO Brian Thompson; according to Newsweek, police confirmed his transcription's accuracy.
 Explaining why he published the manifesto when other media outlets had not, Klippenstein pointed to paternalistic attitudes in corporate media and the fear of alienating law enforcement sources.
 Klippenstein published the purported manifesto of a gunman who shot two Israeli diplomats in May 2025.

 In 2025, Klippenstein was mentioned in Donald Trump's lawsuit against The Wall Street Journal.

+In 2026, when Maine senate candidate Graham Platner was accused of threatening an ex-girlfriend and sending sexually explicit texts to women who were not his wife; Klippenstein defended Platner, writing that Platner represented the end of "smoothgroin" politics, comparing other politicians to Ken dolls with sexual features.
+“People are done with the clean-cut types who’ve harbored ambitions for political office since they were on high school student council and have lived every waking moment accordingly,” Klippenstein wrote.
+After Platner was subsequently accused of rape, Klippenstein said this allegation was disqualifying, but said he would refuse to apologize for his prior defense of Platner, writing that commentators “are trying to bully anyone who defended Platner against the earlier scandals into issuing self-abasing public apologies, by implying that anyone who doesn’t is pro-rape.”